COVID-19: Pregnancy response

 However, from the evidence base, it is difficult to conclude whether pregnant women are at increased risk of grave consequences of this virus.

 In addition to the above, other clinical studies have proved that SARS-CoV-2 can affect the period of pregnancy in different ways.
 On the one hand, there is little evidence of its impact up to 12 weeks gestation.
 On the other hand, COVID-19 infection may cause increased rates of unfavourable outcomes in the course of the pregnancy.
 Some examples of these could be foetal growth restriction, preterm birth, and perinatal mortality, which refers to the foetal death past 22 or 28 completed weeks of pregnancy as well as the death among live-born children up to seven completed days of life.
+For preterm birth, a 2023 review indicates that there appears to be a correlation with COVID-19.

-Unvaccinated women in later stages of pregnancy with COVID-19 are more likely than other patients to need very intensive care.
+Unvaccinated women in later stages of pregnancy with COVID-19 are more likely than other people to need very intensive care.
 Babies born to mothers with COVID-19 are more likely to have breathing problems.
 Pregnant women are strongly encouraged to get vaccinated.